ooni/spec/test-descriptions/ooni-mobile-app.md

 * **Measuring the speed and performance of your network.** Sometimes the network that we are using doesn't work as well as we'd like it to.
-OONI's implementation of the Network Diagnostic Test (NDT) attempts to measure the speed of your network by connecting to mLab servers near you and by subsequently uploading and downloading random data.
+OONI's implementation of the Network Diagnostic Test (NDT) attempts to measure the speed of your network by connecting to [M-Lab](https://www.measurementlab.net/) servers near you and by subsequently uploading and downloading random data.
 In doing so, NDT collects low level TCP/IP information that can help characterize the speed and performance of your network.
 Such information can also be useful in examining cases of throttling.